PrathameshBhagat/Delet/PPLab/README.md

 # Note
-#### _These are just practice Python files the files; and code that made REST API calls and performed automated logins and traded stocks are kept elsewhere due to security reasons.
-Call +91 7058031648 to get the files and code (use WhatsApp if unavailable)._
+>**_Files with the code that made REST API calls and performed automated logins and traded stocks algorithmically are kept elsewhere due to them having hardcoded passwords and API KEYs and loss of code due to OS corruption issues._**
+> Please call +91 7058031648 to know more
+> These are just practice Python files not owned/created by me